 - Long-term plan: Pay monthly — but you’ll owe interest.

-Important: File on time anyway.
-Even if you can’t pay the full amount, you can pay any amount toward your total — no strict payment schedule required.
+Important: You should still file on time even if you can’t pay in full.
+You can pay any amount toward your total when you file.

 5. Should I Get an EIN?